mikafabricius/lumped_mass_spring_cable_model/README.md

 step 2: Select the correct solver

 - Since the model uses tension as the constraint reaction forces, the equation of motion is a stiff equation.
-The model has been tested so far with the following solvers:
+The model has been tested so far with the following solvers, where the fastest solver is the fixed-step solver:
-Type: Variable-step.
-Solvers: ode15s, ode23s, ode23t, ode23tb.
+  - Variable-step solvers: ode15s, ode23s, ode23t, ode23tb.
-Other solvers have not been tested.
+  - Fixed-step solver: ode4 (using ts =< 0.0001)

 ![image](https://user-images.githubusercontent.com/26135452/205927399-02e8ceb7-cd4f-4f6b-a572-f0e928faaf8e.png)